“Person of Determination”: Triathlete, Trailblazer, Sam Holness

 Defying Expectations

-Sam Holness is a triathlete—and not just any triathlete.
-In October 2022, Sam became the first openly autistic athlete to compete in the Ironman World Championships in Kona, Hawaii, finishing the race in an extraordinary 13 hours and 5 minutes.
-Not only did he break a Guinness World Record, but he also challenged the assumptions of what autistic individuals can achieve in mainstream sport.
+In October 2022, Sam Holness became the first openly autistic athlete to compete in the Ironman World Championships in Kona, Hawaii—completing the race in an impressive 13 hours and 5 minutes.
+Along the way, he broke a Guinness World Record and challenged long-standing assumptions about what autistic individuals can achieve in mainstream sport.

 Performance, Challenges, and Mindset

-Like many autistic people, Sam faces challenges that have nothing to do with his physical ability.
+Like many autistic people, Sam faces challenges unrelated to his physical ability.
 He and his father have worked tirelessly to manage attention differences and build routines that support his success.
-His current obstacle is managing gastrointestinal issues linked to IBS—a common co-occurring condition in autism—but even that feels like a temporary hurdle.
+Currently, he’s also managing gastrointestinal issues linked to IBS—a common co-occurring condition in autism—but even that is viewed as a temporary hurdle.

-For me, this is what a high-performance mindset looks like: facing barriers head-on with patience, adaptability, and belief.
+This approach embodies a high-performance mindset: facing barriers head-on with patience, adaptability, and belief.

 Sam Holness, “Autism is my Superpower”